ChThH/divine_liturgy_series/outline-orthodoxy-101.md

 **Theme:**
 Having been given the Peace of God by encountering him in the Liturgy, we are to go forth and share it with the world.

-> The Divine Liturgy began 'in peace', and in it's course the peace of God was given to us many times.
+> The Divine Liturgy began 'in peace', and in its course the peace of God was given to us many times.
 Now that the celebrant 'dismisses us from the assembly, he once again petitions [peace] for us saying, "Go in peace."
 And without this peace, it is altogether impossible to say or do anything.'
 >
 > --- Priest-monk Gregorios quoting St John Chrysostom, *The Divine Liturgy*